 Record all monies received by the Association and turn them over to the State Treasurer.

-Send invoices to each Lodge for their annual state per-capita dues, provide credentials to each Lodge based on the number of delegates they are entitled to have for the annual meeting
+Send invoices to each Lodge for their annual state per-capita dues, provide credentials to each Lodge based on the number of delegates they are entitled to have for the annual meeting.

 Make a report of the activities of the office of State Secretary and to bring attention to issues affecting the business office of the State Association and the association in general.